pointwisegmbh/python.g8/README.md

     g8

 This will install `cs` and `g8` in `~/bin`

-## Using Giter8

-This template can be downloaded with the command (assuming `~/bin` is added to your path):

-    g8 vlaskinvlad/python.g8

 [giter8]: https://github.com/n8han/giter8 "n8han/giter8 on github.com"
 [giter8-install]: https://github.com/n8han/giter8/blob/master/README.markdown#installation "Installation instructions for Giter8"